jon-jacky/Piety/scripts/demo.md

  - *ts1task.enabled=alternate* - run *ts1task* handler on alternate timeout events

  - *piety.cycle.period=0.1* - cause *ts1* buffer to update ten times a second.
-We have We have found that with *period=0.0001* -- 10,000 events/sec -- we can
-     still type comfortably in the *main* buffer, with no lost characters.
+We hav

  - *piety.cycle.period=1.0* - cause *ts1* buffer to resume updating once a second

  - *edm.a('append line after dot')* - or any other call from the *ed* API.

+With *piety.cycle.period=0.0001* -- 10,000 events/second -- we can type
+comfortably in the *main* buffer, with no lost characters -- although cursor blinks furiously.
+This is on an early 2011 MacBook Pro, 2.3 GHz Intel Core i5, 4 GB, OS X 10.11.6 El Capitan, with CPython 3.9.
+Even with period 0.000001 we can type with no lost characters, display is updating at a blur (but probably not a million times a second).

 ### API and data structures ###

-You can access the editor API and data structures from the Python prompt by prefixing them with *edm.* ("*ed* module"): *edm.n()*, *edm.buffers* etc.
+You can access the editor API from the Python prompt by prefixing them with *edm.* ("*ed* module"): *edm.n()*, etc.
 We have to use this module name to distinguish it from the *ed* job.

+You can access the storage API and data structures by prefixing them with *text.*: *text.buffers* etc.

 You can access the display API and data structures by prefixing them with *frame.*: *frame.windows* etc.

 ### Bugs ###

-The demonstration works as intended when you run the display editor *edsel*.
-It does not work when you run the display editor *edda*.
+This demonstration works as described here when you run the display editor *edsel*, but not *edda*.
+For now, *edsel* is hard-coded into the demo.
-With *edda*, the cursor jumps to the beginning of the line on each timer tick.
-A partial explanation appears in the comments in [demo.py](demo.py).
-At this time we have not decided on the best solution for this.

-Revised May 2019
+Revised Oct 2020